-Project partners do not currently envision processing any special categories of data, however in the event that this is necessary it shall be done with the express consent of data subjects, or on the basis of legitimate interest for the purposes of scientific research with technical and organisational measures including pseudonymisation or anonymisation implemented.
+Project partners do not currently envision processing any special categories of data,15 however in the event that this is necessary it shall be done with the express consent of data subjects, or on the basis of legitimate interest for the purposes of scientific research with technical and organisational measures including pseudonymisation or anonymisation implemented.16

 For communication activities, the legal basis will also be consent.
-Interested persons will have the ability to subscribe to the OPTIMAI mailing list or newsletter by using the project website and will be duly informed of how their personal data will be processed, as well as their rights and how to exercise them.
-A legitimate interests assessment will be conducted ahead of sending any
+Interested persons will have the ability to subscribe to the OPTIMAI mailing list or newsletter by using the project website and

-&lt;sup>16 Article 9(2)(a)(h) and Article 89(1)
+16 Article 9(2)(a)(h) and Article 89(1)

-&lt;sup>11 Article 6(1)(a)(f)
+11 Article 6(1)(a)(f)

-&lt;sup>13 Recital 50
+13 Recital 50

-&lt;sup>15 As enumerated in Article 9(1): data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation newsletter to persons to whom the partner's decide may be interested.
-Such persons will be free at any time to opt out of communications through clearly indicated means.
+15 As enumerated in Article 9(1): data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation will be duly informed of how their personal data will be processed, as well as their rights and how to exercise them.
+A legitimate interest's assessment will be conducted ahead of sending any newsletter to persons to whom the partner's decide may be interested.17 Such persons will be free at any time to opt out of communications through clearly indicated means.